 Popular cyber security certifications

-In addition to foundational certifications, advanced cyber security certifications can help you specialize in specific areas of cyber security.
+In addition to foundational certifications, advanced cyber security certifications can help you specialise in specific areas of cyber security.
 Some popular choices include Certified Information Systems Auditor (CISA), Offensive Security Certified Professional (OSCP), and Certified Cloud Security Professional (CCSP).

 Continuous learning and skill development